ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 me@mypc$
 ````

-When `sftp` starts, the local current directory is initialized to the shell's
+When `sftp` starts, the local current directory is initialized to your local
-current directory, and the remote current directory is set to the home
+shell's current directory, and the remote current directory is set to the home
 directory of the given account on the server.
 It is also possible to start with
 a different remote current directory by appending that directory's path to the
 server name given on `sftp`'s command line, separated by a colon: